adioshun/gitBook_DeepDrive/2018-second.md

 - We propose an improved method of sparse convolution that allows it to run faster.
 - We propose a novel angle loss regression approach that demonstrates better orientation regression performance than other methods do.
 - We introduce a novel data augmentation method for LiDAR-only learning problems that greatly increases the convergence speed and performance.

+## 2. Related Work

+Below, we briefly review existing works on 3D object detection based on point cloud data and images.

+### 2.1.
+Front-View- and Image-Based Methods

+Methods using 2D representations of RGB-D data can be divided into two classes:
+- those based on a bird’s eye view (BEV)
+- those based on a front view.

+In typical image-based methods [5], 2D bounding boxes, class semantics and instance semantics are generated first, and then hand-crafted approaches are used to generate feature maps.

+Another method [17] uses a CNN to estimate 3D bounding boxes from images and a specially designed discrete-continuous CNN to estimate the orientations of objects.

+Methods using LiDAR [18] involve the conversion of point clouds into front-view 2D maps and the application of 2D detectors to localize objects in the front-view images.

+These methods have been shown to perform poorly for both BEV detection and 3D detection compared to other methods.

+### 2.2.
+Bird’s-Eye-View-Based Methods

+MV3D [8] is the first method to convert point cloud data into a BEV representation.
+- In this method, point cloud data are converted into several slices to obtain height maps,
+- and these height maps are then concatenated with the intensity map and density map to obtain multichannel features.

+ComplexYOLO [19]
+- uses a YOLO (You Only Look Once) [20] network and a complex angle encoding approach to increase speed and orientation performance,
+- but it uses fixed heights and z-locations in the predicted 3D bounding boxes.

+In [21],
+- a fast single-stage proposal-free detector is designed that makes use of specific height-encoded BEV input.

+위 방법들의 단점은 BEV를 생성하면서 버려지는 정보(point)들이 많다. `A key problem with all of these approaches, however, is that many data points are dropped when generating a BEV map, resulting in a considerable loss of information on the vertical axis. `
+- 이로 인해 3D BBox생성에 문제가 된다. `This information loss severely impacts the performance of these methods in 3D bounding box regression.`

+### 2.3.
+3D-Based Methods